Bambu Lab A1 Pen Plotter Setup Guide

 Correct Pen Position in the Holder

-Align the pen tip with the offset point on the pen holder for accurate plotting
+Stabilo Point 88 in the pen holder — align the tip with the offset point for accurate plotting

 See the A1 in Action